Post job

 An assistant program coordinator performs administrative support tasks and assists in organizing programs and activities under a program coordinator's supervision.
 Their responsibilities typically include monitoring the expenditures and schedules, preparing and processing documents, handling calls and correspondence, creating requests and proposals, communicating with vendors and suppliers, and updating records.
 They must also assist staff in various tasks and resolve issues promptly and efficiently.
 When it comes to employment opportunities, an assistant program coordinator may work at learning institutions, government agencies, and private companies.

-We looked at the average activity assistant annual salary and compared it with the average of an assistant program coordinator.
-Generally speaking, assistant program coordinators receive $11,833 higher pay than activity assistants per year.
+We looked at the average activity assistant salary and compared it with the wages of an assistant program coordinator.
+Generally speaking, assistant program coordinators are paid $11,833 higher than activity assistants per year.

-There are some key differences in responsibilities as well.
-For example, an activity assistant responsibilities require skills like "patients," "home health," "rehabilitation," and "senior care."
+There are some key differences in the responsibilities of each position.
+For example, activity assistant responsibilities require skills like "patients," "home health," "rehabilitation," and "senior care."
 Meanwhile a typical assistant program coordinator has skills in areas such as "developmental disabilities," "mental health," "professional development," and "crisis intervention."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 On average, assistant program coordinators reach higher levels of education than activity assistants.
 Assistant program coordinators are 10.1% more likely to earn a Master's Degree and 1.3% more likely to graduate with a Doctoral Degree.